Menu

 Document of Continuity

 The DOC’s sole purpose is to maintain an individual’s eligibility for renewal of an endorsement.
-If a mariner’s credential has expired and is running out of time on its one-year grace period, the mariner can apply for a Document of Continuity which allows them to renew the credential at a later time beyond the grace period.
+If a mariner’s credential has expired and is running out of time on its six-year grace period, the mariner can apply for a Document of Continuity which allows them to renew the credential at a later time beyond the grace period.

 Once the grace period has expired on a credential, the license is gone.
 The DOC allows it to be resuscitated.